skywind3000/vim-proposal/integrate_quickjs.md

 Comparing with TypeScript mentioned earlier, who is more beautiful and who is uglier?
 Who is better and who is worse?
 It is clear at a glance.

+## Error indentification

+TypeScript has a well-designed compiler and linter that can help you identify errors in the editor during the compilation or editing phase.

+With Lua, you have to run the code to find out where the error occurred.
+This is Lua’s so-called "Less is more" approach, where it doesn’t tell you where the mistake is and instead lets you step on the landmine during runtime.
+In the end, you spend more time paying the price for its shortcomings.

+Therefore, Lua is not suitable for writing large programs.
+When the program becomes large, Lua code tends to become fragmented and loses maintainability.

+Lua has a confusing rhetoric, which goes like, "Lua’s positioning has always been small and refined, not like Python/Java."
+If you truly only use Lua to write small code snippets or configurations of one or two hundred lines, I have no objections.

+However, when it comes to complex plugin development, where Lua is often used to write 10k+ of lines of new plugins/modules, it is no longer appropriate to use the "small and refined positioning" as an excuse for its syntactic shortcomings in the face of complexity and maintainability.